WebVella/WebVella.Npgsql.Extensions/README.md

 }
 ```

-We can use nested TransactionScopes.
-I that case same connection will be used for all scopes, but new savepoint will be created for each nested transaction scope.
+You can use nested TransactionScopes.
+I this case same connection will be used for all scopes, but new savepoint will be created for each nested transaction scope.
 If something fales in nested transaction scope or Complete() is not called, it will rollback to the savepoint and code can continue with upper transaction scope.
 ```csharp
 using( var scope = dbService.CreateTransactionScope() )
 {